Gingerbread Cookie Recipe and Free Printable Tag

 This Christmas I got to participate in the Great Bloggers Cookie Swap to raise money for Cookies for Kids’ Cancer.
 It was very fun and super simple thanks to Lindsay of Love & Olive Oil and Julie of The Little Kitchen!
 These girls work hard to put this together each year and I am so glad I got to participate.

-If you do, you will receive cookies from some amazing bloggers.
 I was so happy to get Almond Meltaway Cookies from Chew Nibble Nosh and delicious cookies from My Kitchen Kreations to You.
 They were so GOOD!

 Thank you so much ladies for the Amazing COOKIES!!